 This one is a no-brainer but you should always be drinking plenty of water.
 The answer to many of life’s problems is just to drink more water.
 If you’re feeling unwell, drink more water.
 If you’re feeling well, keep drinking water to remain well.
 It’s never a bad idea to drink water.

 On your scuba diving trip, it’s very easy to become dehydrated.
 You’ll get dehydrated on the flight over, from the tropical weather making you sweat, and from moving around in the sun.
 These will all cause you to lose fluids that need to be replenished.
-When you’re dehydrated during a dive, you have no way of taking a sip of water.
+While it’s possible to eat or drink during a dive, most people aren’t prepared to do it.
 Dehydration will also cause fatigue, cramps, and make you more susceptible to decompression sickness.

 A mistake that some divers make is to drink less water leading up to a dive because they find that they badly want to pee during a dive.
 I mean, peeing in your wetsuit, that sounds like it’d be unsanitary and something that only weirdos would do, right?